CSC207-2023Y-UofT/course-project-DoorKeepers/README.md

 ### Testing
 This project uses JUnit as its testing framework.
 All the tests are contained inside the `src/test/java` directory.
 It contains tests for the entity classes, use case interactor classes, and the file storage gateway.
+It doesn't contain any tests for most of our `view` package, since the classes contained in it are view, presenter, and controller classes.
+View classes contain UI elements that can't really be tested in any way other than by being looked at, and presenter/controller classes only pass data around without much logic to be tested.

 To run tests:
 1. Open the project in IntelliJ.